 Top Companies for Women Technologists Findings and Insights report finds flextime policies, leadership development and diversity training are key programs to increase representation of women in technology

-PALO ALTO, Calif., October 19, 2016: The AnitaB.org (ABI), a nonprofit organization focused on the advancement of women in computing, today announced the 2016 Top Companies for Women Technologists Findings & Insights report.
+PALO ALTO, Calif., October 19, 2016: AnitaB.org, a nonprofit organization focused on the advancement of women in computing, today announced the 2016 Top Companies for Women Technologists Findings & Insights report.
 The report indicates an overall increase in women in technical roles and highlights data driven insights on how organizations can attract and retain women technologists including flextime policies, leadership development programs and gender diversity training.

 In its sixth year, Top Companies is a national program that evaluated 60 companies with more than 1.4 million US employees, including 552,000 technologists across 10 industries.
 Across these participating companies, women held 21.7% of technical roles, a 0.9 percent increase from 2015.
 In fact, representation grew at all levels – entry, mid, senior, and executive.
 However, representation at the senior and executive levels continues to significantly lag entry level participation reinforcing the promotion gap that women experience.

 “It is time to move beyond just talking about the problem of gender diversity in tech and change the focus to what companies can do to increase the representation of women technologists,” said Telle Whitney, President and CEO of AnitaB.org.
 “The first steps for any company are to measure their workforce data to understand where they stand, set rigorous goals to grow their representation and promotion numbers and implement formal and systematic programs that have demonstrated a clear impact.”